 Within school, children are being continually assessed and reviewed by their class teacher.
-Where appropriate, extra support and advice is given by our Special Educational Needs Co-ordinator (SENCo) – Mrs J Handley.
+Where appropriate, extra support and advice is given by our Special Educational Needs Co-ordinator (SENCo) – Mrs L Brooks.
 Our SEND governor is Annemarie Glover.

 If you would like further information about our commitment to high quality provision for Special Educational Needs and Disabilities, you can find our SEND policy on the school website, along with details of the school’s contribution to the Local Offer.

-Any parents who have concerns about their child’s education should not hesitate to contact school and make an appointment to speak to Mrs Spencer, the Headteacher, Mrs Kerrigan, the Deputy Head or Mrs J Handley, the SENCo.
+Any parents who have concerns about their child’s education should not hesitate to contact school and make an appointment to speak to Mrs Connell, the Headteacher, Mrs Kerrigan, the Deputy Head or Mrs L Brooks, the SENDCo.
 We are always happy to meet with parents to discuss the progress of their children.

 Compliments and Complaints regarding SEND provision at English Martyrs

-Compliments are always greatly received and can be passed on either directly to staff and our SENDCO, Mrs Handley, or formally recorded via in the form of a letter to the Headteacher.
+Compliments are always greatly received and can be passed on either directly to staff and our SENDCO, Mrs Brooks, or formally recorded via in the form of a letter to the Headteacher.

 We hope that complaints about our SEND provision will be rare, however, if there should be a concern the process outlined in the school Complaints Policy should be followed.